-All structures outside the Village Core area shall be of single-storey construction.
+Policy-LU-3.9.1 Restrict structures outside the Village Core area to single-story construction.

-Review and revise existing building height and story regulations in the Plan area to permit only single-story structures outside the Village Core.
+1. Review and revise existing building height and story regulations in the Plan area to permit only single-story structures outside the Village Core.

-I-LU-1.5.f.4 Facilities Typically Considered Adjunct to Residential Uses

-Facilities adjunct to residential uses and typically installed after the granting of a certificate of occupancy, such as pool equipment, HVAC equipment, propane tanks and equipment, satellite dishes, wind turbines, security lighting, electrical power lines, cable and telephone hook-ups, etc., are not required to be appropriately integrated into improvements, and are frequently "tacked on" to structures post-facto without consideration of the visual blight and noise trespass created thereby.
+Issue-LU-3.10 Facilities Typically Considered Adjunct to Residential Uses Facilities adjunct to residential uses and typically installed after the granting of a certificate of occupancy, such as pool equipment, HVAC equipment, propane tanks and equipment, satellite dishes, wind turbines, security lighting, electrical power lines, cable and telephone hook-ups, etc., are not required to be appropriately integrated into improvements, and are frequently "tacked on" to structures post-facto without consideration of the visual blight and noise trespass created thereby.
 This practice, routine in areas where denser vegetation, proximity of adjoining structures, and terrain provide masking, creates substantial nuisances in the unique environment of the Plan area.

-That all adjunct uses be considered part of the approved design when granting a construction permit, and that the necessary provisions be required before granting an occupancy permit.
+Goal-LU-3.10 The consideration of adjunct uses as part of the design when granting a construction permit, and that the necessary provisions be required before granting an occupancy permit.

-The County shall require, prior to issuing a certificate of occupancy for any new residential construction or reconstruction in the Plan area, that all swimming pool equipment, HVAC equipment, propane equipment, satellite dishes, wind turbines, security lighting, electrical power lines, cable and telephone hook-ups, and similar adjunct facilities. be suitably planned, sited, and enclosed so as to prevent visual blight and to minimize noise trespass onto adjoining parcels.
+Policy-LU-3.10.1 Require, to the maximum extent feasible, prior to issuing a certificate of occupancy for any new residential construction or reconstruction in the Plan area, that all swimming pool equipment, HVAC equipment, propane equipment, satellite dishes, wind turbines, security lighting, electrical power lines, cable and telephone hook-ups, and similar adjunct facilities. be suitably planned, sited, and enclosed so as to minimize visual blight and to noise trespass onto adjoining parcels.

 - Develop standards for installation strategies, minimum enclosures, and acceptable parcel-boundary noise levels consistent with maintaining the community character of the Plan area. - 2.
-Revise DPLU plan check procedures to include the abovedefined adjunct facilities.

-3. Revise procedures for final inspection prior to granting certificate of occupancy for dwelling units.
+Revise DPLU plan check procedures to include the above-defined adjunct facilities. - 3.
+Revise procedures for final inspection prior to granting certificate of occupancy for dwelling units.

-I-LU-1.5.f.5 Sidewalks and Kerbing

-Lack of subterranean storm drains and street-based stormwater management systems makes standard kerbing and hardscape sidewalks unnecessary in the Plan area.
+Issue-LU-3.11 Sidewalks and Curbing Lack of subterranean storm drains and street-based stormwater management systems makes standard curbing and hardscape sidewalks unnecessary in the Plan area.